Sherman Fairchild and STEM Faculty-Student Summer Research Grants

 1. Faculty members may submit an application form with abstract, narrative, timetable and budget attached.
 The proposal must include an abstract and a statement describing the research goals and methodologies, the project timetable with the start- and end-dates of the project (these dates will be used as the basis for the payroll contract), a statement on the specific involvement of the student researcher, and a budget for student wages, supplies and/or travel as applicable.
 Please write your project description for a general reader.

 The faculty PI may apply with a student in mind, or may select the students after having received funding.
 Student researchers should be rising sophomores, juniors, and seniors.
 Seniors graduating before the summer research season are not eligible.
 Preference in funding goes to faculty PIs who have identified students from underrepresented groups as their proposed research assistants.

-PLEASE SUBMIT YOUR APPLICATION FORM with materials BY MIDNIGHT ON 1 FEBRUARY.
+PLEASE SUBMIT YOUR APPLICATION FORM with materials BY 11:59 PM ON 1 FEBRUARY.

 2. The Committee on Faculty Scholarship reviews proposals, considering the degree of faculty commitment to providing students with genuine research opportunities, and the benefit of the research experience to the student’s college career.
 If a faculty PI is proposing to hire two student researchers, he or she must offer a compelling justification for needing two rather than one student.

 3. If the project is funded and a student has not yet been selected, the faculty PI may conduct his or her own search, or the Dean of the Faculty’s Office can advertise the position on the PI’s behalf, but in either case the faculty PI selects the student researcher.